I AM With You Always

 Consider

-If we truly believe that God is just, then this prayer of the psalmist should set our knees to knocking and our hearts to trembling.
+If we truly believe that God is just, then this prayer of the psalmist should scare us.

 Deep Water Relationships